Continuous-variable quantum communication: Continuous-variable quantum key distribution

 where $z^2$ is the covariance (correlation) between Alice's and Bob's quadrature values.

 This estimation is based on the assumption that Alice and Bob exchange an infinite number of quantum states, allowing the calculation of the secret key rate in the asymptotic regime.
 However, in practical systems, the number of exchanged quantum states is finite, leading to fluctuations in parameter estimates.
-This finite-size effect is mitigated by applying a confidence interval based on the number of exchanged states to ensure a worst-case estimation~\cite{Leverrier2010} and is discussed in detail in Sec. \ref{sec:theosec}.
+This finite-size effect is mitigated by applying a confidence interval based on the number of exchanged states to ensure a worst-case estimation~\cite{Leverrier2010} and is further discussed in Sec. \ref{sec:theosec}.

-\subsubsection{Information Reconciliation/Error Correction}
+\subsubsection{Information reconciliation (error correction)}

-Information reconciliation (also called error correction) is always needed to achieve a \textit{correct} protocol, i.e.\ one that either produces identical keys for Alice and Bob or aborts with probability close to one.
-This process involves mapping Alice's and Bob's quadrature values into binary data and then applying an error correction algorithm, which requires exchanging information, such as syndromes, over an authenticated public channel.
+Information reconciliation (also called error correction) is always needed to achieve a \textit{correct} protocol, i.e., one that either produces identical keys for Alice and Bob or aborts with a probability close to 1.
+This process involves mapping Alice's and Bob's quadrature values into binary data and then applying an error-correction algorithm, which requires information, such as syndromes, to be exchanged over an authenticated public channel.